TobiPeterG/terraform-provider-nautobot/docs/resources/manufacturer.md

 page_title: "nautobot_manufacturer Resource - terraform-provider-nautobot"
 subcategory: ""
 description: |-
-  This object manages a manufacturer in Nautobot
+  This object manages a manufacturer in Nautobot.
 ---

 # nautobot_manufacturer (Resource)

-This object manages a manufacturer in Nautobot
+This object manages a manufacturer in Nautobot.